odlgroup/odl/doc/source/getting_started/installing_conda.rst

         $ conda config --append channels odlgroup

     After that, ``conda install odl`` and ``conda update odl`` work without the ``-c`` option.

 .. _installing_odl_conda_extensions:

 Extra dependencies
 ------------------
 The following packages are optional and extend the functionality of ODL.
+Some of them require `pip`_ in order to be installed.
+See `install pip`_ for further instructions.

-- Image and plot displaying capabilities:
+- Image and plot displaying capabilities using `matplotlib`_:

   .. code-block:: bash